smarr/RoarVM/README.rst

 Install and Use
 ---------------

-Please see the INSTALL.rst.txt file.
+Please see the INSTALL.rst file.

 Features
 --------